mdhugge/election_analysis/README.md

 - Wiinning candidate, their vote count, and their percentage of the total votes

-An 'if' statement was used to determine the winning candidate, the number of votes they recieved and the percentage of total votes they received.
+An ' if ' statement was used to determine the winning candidate, the number of votes they recieved and the percentage of total votes they received.

 ```
 for candidate_name in candidate_votes: